 Latex Mattress: Typically made with organic or natural latex foam layers and an organic cotton cover.
 These offer bounce and a rounded contour to the body and are popular for their luxurious comfort, superior buoyant support, and pressure-relieving benefits.
 This is also the healthiest mattress choice and can last 20+ years, but they often have a higher price point.

 Memory Foam Mattress: Typically made with memory foam and/or polyfoam layers and a polyester and cotton cover.
 These conform to the body, giving a "sinking in" feeling while you lie in the bed.
 Hughes cautions, though, that this type of mattress can have its cons.
 They can often trap heat — so, not great for hot sleepers — and produce odors and off-gassing (the chemical smell on a lot of new products).
+Amazon offers a great selection of memory foam mattresses.

 Hybrid Mattress: Typically made with multiple layers of memory foam, polyfoam, or latex, a pocketed coil support core, and a cotton cover.
 They can contour to the body similar to a memory foam or latex mattress, but without trapping heat.
 They also provide great support and last for 10 to 15 years.
+Check out our review of Brentwood Home's popular hybrid mattress.

 Innerspring Mattress: Typically made with a two-inch or less foam top layer, a steel coil support core, and a polyester cover.
 They offer good edge support, but they don't contour to the body as well as other mattress types and they're prone to sagging.